How will an award be made?

 - The British Council reserves the right to make freely and publicly available information on the proposal form of successful proposals, any reports and research output.

 - The British Council will inform applicants of whether the proposal is successful or not.
-It will not enter into further discussions, or offer advice on proposals.
+The British Council is not obliged to enter into further discussions, or offer advice on proposals.
 The decision of the British Council regarding partnership awards is final.

 - Successful proposers must satisfy the British Council that the expenditure has been incurred in accordance with the original proposal.